Kratom Addiction, Its Effects And Treatment

 - What are the Dangers of Kratom Abuse?

 Kratom is known to alleviate symptoms of diarrhea, act as a sedative/analgesic, an aphrodisiac or more uniquely to help with those suffering from opiate addiction.
 It has been used widely by people who engage in high-intensity labor in order to mitigate the toll on their bodies.

 The disparity of its uses ironically makes it difficult to categorize kratom as good or bad, as one can use kratom for opiate withdrawal while it can also be addictive in its own right.
 Even though kratom is widely used in Myanmar, Malaysia, and Thailand, it is illegal in all three countries.
 Other countries like Australia and Romania have followed suit and yet more countries may join in banning it if abuse of the product continues unchecked.

 More recently, this drug has found its way into the US and its rapidly spreading popularity is causing a bit of controversy because of its lack of regulation and testing.
 It is said that it is perfectly legal (except you live in Indiana) to use Kratom.
 It is, however, a drug of increasing concern and has been flagged as such by the Drug Enforcement Administration, the DEA.

 Is a kratom addiction serious?

 Kratom addiction can be very serious, especially if you use too much of the substance for recreational purposes.
-Continuous use of kratom can lead to a psychological dependence within few weeks, and physical dependency within half a year.

 The Effects of Kratom Use